tatsuo-ishii/postgresql_readme_translation/README.md

 This repository contains some translated src/../README files in PostgreSQL.
 Currently only Japanese translation is available in README_master_ja branch.

-## What are README files available in README_master_ja branch?
+## What are README translation files available in README_master_ja branch?

-- Currently available files are:
+- Currently available translation files are:
   - src/backend/executor/README
   - src/backend/optimizer/README